-After making these, my son said they had the goodness of a bite-sized-roll, with the crunch on the edges of a nice crouton.
+After making these Dutch Oven Mini-Pull-Apart Butter Rolls , my son said they had the soft inside goodness of a bite-sized-roll, with the outside crunch along the edges of a nice crouton.

-Buttery, seasoned, the flavor of the dutch oven and small bites of yumminess to go along with any dish you prepare.
+Adding in the flavor of the dutch oven to small bites of yumminess to any dish you prepare and it’s perfection.

-Make some up in your dutch oven with your next meal; you’ll love how easy they are.
+Make some up in your dutch oven with your next meal; you’ll love how easy these Dutch Oven Mini-Pull-Apart Butter Rolls come together.

 16 frozen rolls, thawed – I prefer Rhodes rolls